Skip to main content

 • TrustedLogin is disabled for the namespace.

-• The current website lacks expected encryption functions (these should be included in all WordPress installations as well as PHP 7.2).
+• The current website lacks expected encryption functions (these should be included in WordPress 5.2+ and PHP 7.2+).

 Wrapping the instantiation in a try/catch block ensures that the site won't crash if TrustedLogin fails to initialize.